jamesu/railscollab/README.markdown

 Its roots come from a similar project called ProjectPier (previously known as ActiveCollab), which instead of Ruby is written in PHP.

+##Note regarding future development

+As of 16-Feb-2012, development of RailsCollab from this branch has been permanently discontinued.
+Please refer to alternative forks for any future releases.

 ## Manage projects.
 How?

 In RailsCollab, you have the following: